keycube/KeycubeDefender/README.md

 Defend CubeTown from the spaceship invasion!
-Use the keycube to spell doom uppon the invaders!
-Literaly!
+Use the keycube to spell doom upon the invaders!
+Literally!

 Hello there!